maxcohn/quotekeeper/README.md

 4. You should be good!

 ## Routes:
-* '/newquote' [POST] - Route to post new quotes to to be added to the database (or json???)
+* '/newquote' [POST] - Route to post new quotes to to be added to the database

 * '/' [GET] - Home page that display quotes

 * '/submitquote' [GET] - Page that has form to submit quotes

+TODO

 ## Quote Format